Nordln/upsplusv5-battery-logger/README.md

 Logs uptime, battery voltage, device wattage and battery %remaining from the GeeekPi UPSv5 (EP-0136) board, connected to a Raspberry Pi,and writes to a timestamped CSV file for optional graphing via Pandas (if installed).
+Built and tested on a Raspberry Pi4 8gb.

 ## Usage:
 * 'python3 upspv5-batt-logger.py' - logs to local [timestamp].csv file